InRule/DevOpsServices/doc/AzureEventGrid.md

 Each customer can decide the exact handling of Event Grid topic messages with their own subscription and either custom code or by leveraging one of the out-of-the-box configurable solutions available in Azure.

-**Before using InRule CI/CD with Azure Service Bus topics, a number of items have to be first created under the Azure portal**, as per the steps described on page [Use the Azure portal to create a Service Bus topic and subscriptions to the topic](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
+**Before using InRule DevOps with Azure Service Bus topics, a number of items have to be first created under the Azure portal**, as per the steps described on page [Use the Azure portal to create a Service Bus topic and subscriptions to the topic](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
 Depending on the specifics of the intented end-to-end solution, a subscription to the topic and further connected functionality would have to be created in Azure before leveraging the irCatalog service events.

-For the InRule CI/CD configuration, we need the SB namespace connection string and the name of the topic just created.
+For the InRule DevOps configuration, we need the SB namespace connection string and the name of the topic just created.

-Sending InRule catalog events to an Azure Service Bus topic is not an action that produces an immediate outcome, at least not one that can be configured in InRule CI/CD.
+Sending InRule catalog events to an Azure Service Bus topic is not an action that produces an immediate outcome, at least not one that can be configured in InRule DevOps.
 By default, the effects of this integration can be seen in InRule CI/CD only as debug notifications, on the channels configured for this purpose, like in the Slack example below:

 ![Example debug Event Grid notification in Slack](../images/Sample8-EventGridSlack.PNG)